antaxiom/antaxiom.github.io/src/github-pages-and-ssg5.md

 ![ssg4-source](https://www.romanzolotarev.com/ssg4.png)
 *image of the sgg4 source code*

-It's very lightweight and easy to use, as said earlier it's completly written in shell script
+It's very lightweight and easy to use, as said earlier it's completely written in shell script

 ## How do I use ssg5 and how do I use it?